-§317.2(c)(3)-The name and place of business of the manufacturer, packer, or distributor for whom the product is prepared, as prescribed in paragraph (g) of this section... [§381.122] The name and place of business of the product's manufacturer, packer, or distributor is known as the signature line.
-The place of business shall be shown on the label by city, state, and zip code when the business is listed in a telephone or city directory; and if not listed in such a directory, the place of business shall also show the street address.
+§317.2(c)(3)-The name and place of business of the manufacturer, packer, or distributor for whom the product is prepared, as prescribed in paragraph (g) of this section... [§381.122]

+The name and place of business of the product's manufacturer, packer, or distributor is known as the signature line.
+The place of business shall be shown on the label by city, state, and zip code when the business is listed in a telephone or city directory (Note: an online directory does not meet this criteria); and if not listed in such a directory, the place of business shall also show the street address.
 The signature line must be located on either the principal display panel, information panel, 20% panel of a cylindrical container, or the front riser panel of a frozen food carton.
 When the product is prepared by one company and distributed by a different company, phrases like "prepared for..." or "distributed by" must precede the name and business address.